 Kindest to the environment are compost and organic fertilizers like Holly-tone, which is a blend of ingredients for acid-loving plants.
 If applied regularly, they may, over time, give you the blues you seek.

-We list now some other reasons why blue blooms can be elusive.
+Here are some reasons why blue blooms can be elusive.

 Purchasing blooming plants is the best way to see what color you are supposed to get.
 This tactic is not foolproof, but it gives you a fighting chance.
 Labels get mixed up in nurseries, so a young, non-blooming plant may surprise you when it eventually blooms.